Daniel Garber Biography | Oil Painting Reproductions

 4-11-1880 N. Manchester, USA - 7-5-1958 Cuttalossa, USABack to Artist IndexView Artists Paintings

-Daniel Garber is best known today for his large impressionist scenes of the New Hope area, in which he often depicted the Delaware River.
-He also painted figurative interior works and excelled at etching.
+Daniel Garber is best known today for his large brightly colored Impressionist scenes of the New Hope art colony area.
+He also painted figurative interior works.
 In addition to his painting career, Garber taught art at the Pennsylvania Academy of the Fine Arts for over forty years.

 He studied art at the Art Academy of Cincinnati, and at the Pennsylvania Academy of the Fine Arts in Philadelphia from 1899 to 1905.
-During this time Daniel Garber met and married his wife, Mary Franklin, who was also an art student.
-In the tradition of many American artists, Garber and his wife traveled to Europe to complete his art education.
+While a student Daniel Garber met and married Mary Franklin, who was also an art student.
+In the tradition of many American artists, the Garber's traveled to Europe to complete their art education.

-Returning to America in 1907, on the advice of artist William Langson Lathrop he settled at Cuttalossa, just downriver from Lumberville, Pennsylvania, six miles up the Delaware River from New Hope.
+Returning to America in 1907, on the advice of artist William Langson Lathrop, he settled at Cuttalossa, Pennsylvania, and not far from New Hope.

 Art Movement: Impressionism